Your rental checklist: 20 things to look for when signing a lease in NYC

 Make sure the rent you agreed to is actually stipulated in the lease, with the start and end date correctly stated.
 If your rental has come with a concession—like a month of free rent—make sure you understand how that affects what you will be paying each month.
 It might mean you don't pay the rent for the last month of the lease, or it is factored into a discount off your monthly payments.

 Double check the address and apartment number.
 Check on which date each month the rent is due.
 Be aware that a rent payment is considered late if it is received five days or more after the due date.
-Landlords can charge a penalty for late rent—it will be spelled out in your lease as well.
-There may also be a reference to the broker fee, and who is paying it so make sure this is not a surprise.
+Landlords can charge a penalty for late rent if that’s outlined in your lease, but at most they can bill you $50 or 5 percent of the monthly rent, whichever is less.
+There may also be a reference to who pays the broker fee, so make sure this is not a surprise.

-If you have a question, ask the broker or landlord to clarify the answer before you sign to avoid any confusion in the future.
+If you have a question, ask the broker or landlord to clarify the answer before you sign.

 2. Make sure the security deposit is correctly calculated

-Under current rules, if you request an inspection of the apartment to document its condition before you move in, you must be given a walkthrough to observe the condition of the unit and any existing damage.
+Under the new laws, if you request an inspection of the apartment to document its condition before you move in, you must be given a walkthrough to observe the condition of the unit and any existing damage.

 When you move out, you can also request a walkthrough and the landlord needs to give you an itemized statement of any charges within 14 days, or he or she could be liable for damages up to twice the amount of the deposit.
 Normal wear and tear is expected and refers to the kind of deterioration due to normal use that isn’t negligent or careless.